Ghost Pre-Workout Review: The Unhealthiest Pre-Workout?

 Ghost is a popular supplement brand that sells a pre-workout called “Legend All Out.”
 The brand describes this supplement as their “hardest hitting pre to date” and states in the use instructions that it’s “only intended for healthy adults,” which suggests that it’s highly stimulatory and may be unsafe for those in poor health.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Ghost Pre-Workout based on medical studies to give our take on whether the supplement is likely to be effective, and whether it contains questionable additives.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Ghost Pre-Workout to give our take on whether or not the supplement is likely to be effective, and whether or not it's healthy.

 This supplement contains a large number of active ingredients, so we’ll break our ingredient analysis into three sections: “Ghost Legend” blend (the pump ingredients), “Ghost Smart Energy” blend (the stimulant ingredients) and inactive ingredients (the additives).